mirage/wodan/README.md

 See
 https://github.com/mato/camel-service/tree/master/counter-wodan
-and the notes.txt file it contains for an overview.
+and the README file it contains for an overview.

 ## Paper